 Definition Title IX Sexual Misconduct UH System Sexual Misconduct the use of an object to touch another in a sexual manner.
-Examples include, but are not limited to: Unwanted touching of a sexual nature; or Use of force or intimidation to make someone else engage in nonconsensual sexual touching.
+Examples include, but are not limited to: • Unwanted touching of a sexual nature; or • Use of force or intimidation to make someone else engage in nonconsensual sexual touching.
 Quid Pro Quo An employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct.
 Please see definition of Sexual Harassment below.
 Sexual Assault As defined in 20 U.S.C.
 1092(f)(6)(A)(v).
 Sexual Assault means an offense classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
-Forcible Sex Offenses: Rape is the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-Sodomy is oral or anal sexual intercourse with another person without the consent of the genital or anal opening of the penetration, no matter how slight, of the genital or anal opening of the body of another person without the consent of the victim.
-Sexual assault with an object is the penetration, no matter how slight, of the genital or anal opening of the body of another person without the consent of the victim.
-An object is anything used by the offender other than the offender's genitalia.
-Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim is incapable of giving consent because of their age or because of their temporary or permanent mental incapacity.
-Sexual intercourse that occurs without consent.
-Examples include, but are not limited to, the following: Penetration, however slight, of an orifice (anal, vaginal, oral) with the vulva, anus, or mouth, by a penis, finger, or other object; Other acts of oral sex or anal stimulation; or Knowingly exposing a person to and/or transmitting a sexually-transmitted infection or HIV/AIDS to another person.
+Forcible Sex Offenses: • Rape is the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. • Sodomy is oral or anal sexual intercourse with another person without the consent of the victim. • Sexual assault with an object is the penetration, no matter how slight, of the genital or anal opening of the body of another person without the consent of the victim.
+An object is anything used by the offender other than the offender's genitalia. • Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental incapacity.
+Non Forcible Sex Offenses: Sexual intercourse that occurs without consent.
+Examples include, but are not limited to, the following: • Penetration, however slight, of an orifice (anal, vaginal, oral) with the vulva, anus, or mouth, by a penis, finger, or other object; • Other acts of oral sex or anal stimulation; or • Knowingly exposing a person to and/or transmitting a sexuallytransmitted infection or HIV/AIDS to another person.
+Incest is sexual intercourse between persons who are related to each